 What is a beekeeper to do when there are no bees to keep?
-Study for beekeeping exams, of course!
+Read about bees for winter studies, of course!

 6.1 The function and behaviour of the worker honeybee throughout its life including the types of work done, duration of work periods under normal circumstances and the variations in behaviour due to seasonal changes in the state of the colony.

 A worker bee is ready to hatch.
 She is one of thousands of honeybees who will hatch that day and emerge to see the hive for the first time.
 She chews away the wax capping of her cell and struggles to push herself out as her older sisters trample over her head.
 She is lighter and fuzzier than the adult workers, but her soft hairs will soon get worn off working in the hive.